Keto Caramel Sauce

 - Use immediately or place the caramel in a glass jar or an airtight container.
 This can be stored in the refrigerator up to about a week.
 It may be able to last longer than a week, yet since it is a small batch it usually never lasts that long.

-- This sauce will harden in the refrigerator, you can place it in the microwave for 5-10 seconds or until it melts to the consistency you would like.
+- This sauce will harden in the refrigerator, you can place it in the microwave for a couple of seconds or until it melts to the consistency you would like.
 Be careful not to heat too long as it may separate.

 - Yield: about ⅓ cup